dotnet/machinelearning/docs/code/IDataViewDesignPrinciples.md

 * **Data file formats**: The IDataView system does not dictate storage or transport formats.
 It *does* include interfaces for loader and saver components.
-The AzureML Algorithms team has implemented loaders and savers for some binary and text file formats, but additional loaders and savers can (and will) be implemented.
-In particular, implementing a loader from XDF will be straightforward.
-Implementing a saver to XDF will likely require the XDF format to be extended to support vector-valued columns.
+The ML.NET code has implementations of loaders and savers for some binary and text file formats.

 * **Multi-node computation over multiple data partitions**: The IDataView design is focused on single node computation.
 We expect that in multi-node